NusaratNavsariwala27/expense-tracker/README.md

 14.Categories & Date Pickers
 15.Animations using Framer Motion in React
-16.Written comments for explantion of logic
-17.Added more complex validations for the purpose of data integrity and consistency
+16.Written comments for explantion of logic 17.Emulated the company colour scheme from the company website 17.Added more complex validations for the purpose of data integrity and consistency